marqdouj/dotnet.azuremaps/README.md

 ## Prerequisites
 - [Azure Maps account](https://learn.microsoft.com/en-us/azure/azure-maps/quick-demo-map-app#create-an-azure-maps-account).
-If you don't have an azure account, you can create a [free Azure account](https://azure.microsoft.com/en-us/free/).
+If you don't have an azure account, you can create a [free account](https://azure.microsoft.com).

 ## Demo
 Demo on how to use this library is found